growdigital/Notes/walled/index.md

 ## Aim

 Create a low-maintenance, wild flower, food forest garden in an 18th century 2-acre walled garden in Scotland.
-Naturalistic planting designed in sympathy within the original formal structure.
+Naturalistic planting designed in sympathy with the original formal structure.
 Create wildlife pond and different rooms and areas.
 The main goal is food and beauty.

 ## Site